 I have been writing books and articles for many years but for most of that time it was something I did on the side, alongside my commercial career.
 In recent years I have been able to devote more time to my writing.

-My latest book is Kabbalah: Secrecy, Scandal and the Soul, published by Bloomsbury.
-Bloomsbury also published my previous books The Talmud: A Biography in February 2014 and The Murderous History of Bible translations in 2016.
+Bloomsbury also published by previous books: Kabbalah: Secrecy, Scandal and the Soul, published in 2019, The Talmud: A Biography in February 2014 and The Murderous History of Bible translations in 2016.

 I wrote Kabbalah: Secrecy, Scandal and the Soul to try to give some context to contemporary attitudes to Kabbalah.
 Kabbalah became fashionable at the end of the 20th Century, largely due to the interest shown in it by Hollywood celebrities and rock stars, the most famous being Madonna.
 But Kabbalah’s history goes back two thousand years and its story is far more interesting and profound than some of things written about it in the popular media.